×

 • If people remain awake during the Carotid endarterectomy operation, the surgeon can better evaluate how the brain is functioning.

 • The surgeon makes an incision in the neck over the area of the artery that contains the blockage and an incision in the artery.
 The blockage is removed, and the incisions are closed.
-For a few days afterwards, the neck may hurt, and swallowing may be difficult.
+For a few days afterward, the neck may hurt, and swallowing may be difficult.
 Most people can stay in the hospital for 1 or 2 days.

 1. Is carotid endarterectomy major or minor surgery?